Buses performance data

 Bus Network Performance is affected by seasonality factors such as school holidays and seasonal weather conditions.
 This means when considering performance for a particular quarter it can be more meaningful to compare results with the same quarter in the previous year rather than the previous quarter.

-Quarter 1 performance for 2024/25 for some metrics was better than the equivalent quarter last year but for others the performance was worse.
-Performance was generally worse than the last pre-pandemic Q1 in 2019-20.
+Quarter 3 in 2024/25 saw some metrics performing better than the equivalent quarter last year whilst others performed worse.
+Performance was generally worse than the last pre-pandemic Q3 in 2019-20.

-The dual Covid impacts of reduced passenger numbers and less traffic disruption had a large boosting effect on reliability in 2020-21 and to a lesser extent in 2021-22.
-In 2022-23 the network reliability performance had deteriorated beyond the pre-pandemic baseline, and this continued in 2023-24.
-Q1 EWT performance was marginally worse than Q1 last year with the timing of Easter having some impact.
+The dual Covid impacts of reduced passenger numbers and less traffic disruption had a large boosting effect on reliability in 2020/21 and to a lesser extent in 2021/22.
+In 2022-23 the network reliability performance had deteriorated beyond the pre-pandemic baseline, and this continued in 2023/24 and into 2024/25.
+Quarter 3 EWT performance was slightly better than Q3 last year.
 Before the start of the pandemic, inner London EWT had been improving whilst outer London had recorded a deterioration.
-Covid restrictions then brought about significant improvements across all areas of London.
-In Q1 all areas of London recorded worse EWT results than pre-pandemic levels.
+Pandemic restrictions then brought about significant improvements across all areas of London.
+In quarter 3 all areas of London recorded worse EWT results than pre-pandemic levels, but Inner & Outer NW and Inner & Outer SW were all better than Q3 last year with Outer SE unchanged.

 Punctuality of low frequency services also saw a similar temporary boost due to Covid impacts after which performance deteriorated.
-Q1 performance was worse than pre-pandemic levels and worse than Q1 last year.
-Night bus performance had returned to more normal levels at a faster rate than day routes and in Q1 the percentage of night buses on-time was below pre-pandemic levels and worse than the same period last year.
+Unlike EWT, on-time performance for the latest quarter was worse than Q3 last year.
+Night bus performance had returned to more normal levels at a faster rate after Covid than day routes.
+In the latest quarter the percentage of night buses on-time was below pre-pandemic levels and worse than the same period last year.

 International Bus Benchmarking Group